 PDE Preliminary Guidance for Phased Reopening of Pre-K to 12 Schools.

-NOTE: Local education agencies (LEAs) must submit a Health and Safety Plan to PDE prior to resuming in-person instruction.
+*NOTE: Local education agencies (LEAs) must submit a Health and Safety Plan to PDE prior to resuming in-person instruction.
 Plans should be updated if they do not currently include the

 *Social/Physical Distancing Measures

 Social distancing, also called "physical distancing," means keeping a safe space between yourself and other people who are not from your household.
 Social distancing is fundamental to lowering the risk of spread of COVID-19, as the primary mode of transmission is through respiratory droplets by persons in close proximity.

 All Pre-K to12 schools should implement strategies that limit the number of individuals in classrooms and other learning spaces, and interactions between groups of students and staff, regardless whether individuals are vaccinated.
 All schools should have protocols for distancing student desks/seating and other social distancing practices that allows at least 6 feet of separation among students and staff throughout the day to the maximum extent feasible.